How to Start a Podcast and Measure Its Impact in 2021

-“You could easily come up with a stunt or some kind of promotional gimmick that will bring a lot of traffic, but that doesn’t mean it’s going to bring customers in the door.
+“You could easily come up with a stunt or some kind of a promotional gimmick that will bring a lot of traffic, but that doesn’t mean it’s going to bring customers in the door.
 So, it’s that magic of finding [a topic] that’s both compelling and also something [that attracts] listeners who will eventually become customers.
-That’s the biggest part of it – you can’t do it just for its own sake.”
+That’s the biggest part of it—you can’t do it just for its own sake.”

 Brainstorming Podcast Topics

 Coming up with podcast topics can be the first challenge you experience in the process of starting a podcast.
 Luckily, it’s a fun challenge.
-Just remember to take John’s advice mentioned above into consideration by ensuring that your topics fulfill that magical balance of being compelling and entertaining, and will eventually lead listeners to becoming customers.
+Just remember to take Wall’s advice mentioned above into consideration by ensuring that your topics fulfill that magical balance of being compelling and entertaining, and will eventually lead listeners to become customers.

-John says that topics should, “Save people time or money.
+Wall says that topics should “save people time or money.
 If you can make people more effective, or find them a better, faster, or cheaper way to do things, they’ll keep coming back to listen.”